Symptoms of a Brain Aneurysm

 What Are Brain Aneurysm Symptoms?

 There are some patient complaints that cause a fair amount of angst for physicians, because certain words conjure up fear of missing a potentially fatal diagnosis that might be curable if found early.
-It has been drilled into most medical students that a patient complaining of "the worst headache of their life" likely has a subarachnoid hemorrhage due to a leaking brain aneurysm and action needs to be taken immediately.
-Even with improved technology, the diagnosis of a brain aneurysm hasn't changed much in a generation.
-However, not all patients with headaches need a CT scan and/or a lumbar puncture.
-Unfortunately, the worst headache term is sometimes exaggerated by patients and the art of medicine is appreciating the severity of a patient's pain and deciding how aggressive to be in trying to make the diagnosis.
+It has been drilled into most medical students that a person complaining of "the worst headache of their life" likely has a subarachnoid hemorrhage due to a brain aneurysm - that is, the sudden rupture of a malformation of a brain artery - and action needs to be taken immediately.
+Even with improved technology, the diagnosis of a brain aneurysm rupture hasn't changed much in a generation.
+However, not all people with headaches need an MRI, CT scan and/or a lumbar puncture.
+Unfortunately, people sometimes exaggerate "the worst headache of your life, and the art of medicine is appreciating the severity of a patient's pain and deciding how aggressive to be in trying to make the diagnosis.

-Before a disastrous bleed occurs from a ruptured aneurysm, a patient will often develop an intense sentinel, or "warning," headache due to a tiny leak.
+Before a disastrous bleed occurs from a ruptured aneurysm, a patient will often develop an intense sentinel, or "warning," headache due to a tiny leak in the brain.
 In the time between the initial small leak and the large bleed there is an opportunity to make a difference in a patient's life.
 If a sentinel bleed occurs, two things need to happen:

-Most people will suffer from a significant headache in their lifetime, but how many need to be aggressively evaluated for a possible brain aneurysm?
-Patients who have leaking blood that irritates brain appear markedly ill.
+Most people will suffer from a significant headache in their lifetime, but how many need aggressive clinical evaluation, treatment, or even surgery for a possible brain aneurysm?
+Patients who have leaking blood that irritates brain appear in markedly ill health.